-When attempting to position the value of information architecture, you may be lucky enough to have to explain this to only a single individual.
-If you’re not so lucky, your audience might span a team of business stakeholders, product managers, UX strategists and designers, a technology group, or a disparate UX team of interaction designers, visual designers, and developers.
+When attempting to position the value of information architecture (IA), you may be lucky enough to have to explain this to only a single individual.
+If you’re not so lucky, your audience might span a team of business stakeholders, product managers, user experience (UX) strategists and designers, a technology group, or a disparate UX team of interaction designers, visual designers, and developers.

-As a result, never go into a meeting armed with only a definition of information architecture and expect everyone to drink your Kool-Aid.
+As a result, never go into a meeting armed with only a definition of information architecture and expect everyone to drink your “Kool-Aid”.
 With multiple perspectives in the room, defining something like information architecture is always a matter of debate.
-Instead, approach your audience with more concrete, actionable concepts by explaining the value of information architecture to the final interface design and to the other professionals who are involved with a project.
-This will move the conversation forward in a more productive manner by focusing it on the gaps that the practice of information architecture fills.
+Instead, approach your audience with more concrete, actionable concepts by explaining the value of information architecture to the final interface design and how it compliments the members on your team.
+This will bring focus on the gaps that the practice of information architecture fills.

-For any Web user-interface design project, you can group the interests of the entire team into the following four segments of an information architecture value chain:
+For any Web design project, you can group the interests of the entire team into the following four segments:

 - strategy value